 When To Visit Disneyland

 If you’re traveling with kids to SoCal, chances are you’ll stop at the “Happiest Place on Earth.”
 Roughly 18 million people visit Disneyland every year, making it one of the world’s most popular theme parks.
-When you choose to visit Disneyland will determine just how many of these Mickey-attired tourists you’ll bump into.

-Generally, Disneyland is most crowded when the kids are out of school.
-For the best chance of avoiding long lines, don’t travel during summer, spring, Thanksgiving, or Christmas breaks.
-Weekdays during the early spring and autumn usually enjoy mild weather, low tourists, and reduced rates at hotels.
+Disneyland is generally the most crowded when the kids are out of school.
+To avoid long lines, avoid traveling during summer, spring, Thanksgiving, or Christmas breaks.

 Of course, traveling during the busier times of the year also has benefits.
 Disneyland often accommodates summertime guests by lengthening park hours and scheduling more parades.
-Also, you’ll get to see all the incredible wintertime festivities during the holiday season.

 Ultimately, it all depends on what you want out of your Disney experience.
 Just be sure to book your room as early as possible, especially if you want to travel during peak season.
-You could also check out Disneyland’s official website to learn more about hotels, special events, and FastPasses.

 Anyone traveling to the House of Mouse might also want to visit this previous post on the best things to do in Anaheim (besides Disneyland).